Geometric Quantum Thermodynamics: Statistical treatment of geometric quantum mechanics

 \subsection{Classical microcanonical ensemble: A priori equal probability}

-At its most basic level, the fundamental postulate of classical statistical mechanics is that, in the phase space of an isolated system, \emph{microstates with equal energy have the same chance of being populated}.
-Calling $\vec{q}$ and $\vec{p}$ generalized velocities and positions, which provide a coordinate frame for the classical phase-space, the postulate corresponds to assuming that the probability distribution $P_{\mathrm{mc}}$ of finding the system in a microstate $(\vec{p},\vec{q})$ is, at equilibrium:
+At its most basic level, the fundamental postulate of classical statistical mechanics is that, in an isolated system's phase space, \emph{microstates with equal energy have the same chance of being populated}.
+Calling $\vec{q}$ and $\vec{p}$ generalized velocities and positions, which provide a coordinate frame for the classical phase-space, the postulate corresponds to assuming that the \emph{microcanonical} probability distribution $P_{\mathrm{mc}}$ of finding the system in a microstate $(\vec{p},\vec{q})$ is, at equilibrium:

-Here, $W(\mathcal{E})$ is the number of microstates $(\vec{q},\vec{p})$ belonging to energy shell $I_{\mathrm{mc}} \coloneqq [\mathcal{E},\mathcal{E}+\delta E]$:
+Here, $W(\mathcal{E})$ is the number of microstates $(\vec{q},\vec{p})$ belonging to energy shell $I_{\mathrm{mc}} \coloneqq [\mathcal{E},\mathcal{E}+\delta \mathcal{E}]$:

 with $\int d\vec{q} \wedge d \vec{p} ~P_{\mathrm{mc}}(\vec{q},\vec{p}) = 1$.